nautechsystems/nautilus_trader/docs/integrations/dydx.md

 ## Installation

-To install the latest nautilus-trader package along with the `dydx` dependencies using pip:
+To install the latest `nautilus_trader` package along with the `dydx` dependencies using pip:

 ```
 pip install -U "nautilus_trader[dydx]"
 ```

-To install using poetry:
+To install from source using poetry:

 ```
 poetry install --extras dydx